enesdemirelus/latex-maker-ai/README.md

    - Install with: `pip install openai pdflatex pathlib`

 4. **OpenAI API Key**
-   - Save your API key in a `config.json` file:
+   - Create a `config.json` file, and save your API key in the `config.json` file:
      ```json
      {
        "openai_api_key": "your-api-key-here"